Darianopolis/Wayland-Roc/README.md

 ## Goals

+The following are guiding principals and goals in the development of Roc. **Not** a list of currently supported features.

  - Independence from Wayland frameworks / libraries
-    - With an exception for libwayland implementing the Wayland wire protocol
+    - With an exception for libwayland implementing the Wayland wire protocol for now.
  - Modern Vulkan based Wayland compositor
     - Consolidating on a single backend API and modern kernel version simplifies GPU allocation, buffer sharing and synchronization code paths
  - Move common desktop functionality into the compositor process via a plugin/applet system